Cjayy77/clonebox/README.md

 # Clonebox

-Scan a machine for installed packages, SDKs, and tool folders; pick what matters in a visual UI; package it for a new device — locally or via your own cloud storage.
+Scans a machine for installed packages, SDKs, and tool folders; pick what matters in a visual UI; package it for a new device — locally or via your own cloud storage.